 Here are some covers I designed using stroke, drop shadow and a combination of the two.
 Feel free to click or tap on them to make them larger.

 Are the letters too close together?

 You can just set the title where you want, add a stroke so it doesn’t get lost in the background and be done with it, but are the letters bunched up?
 Do they look claustrophobic?
 Would the title look better stretched out?
-You can fix any of these problems by adjusting the kerning to separate the letters a bit.
+You can fix any of these problems by adjusting the tracking to separate the letters a bit.

-The effect you get from adjusting the kerning is subtle, and can be the difference between a cover that’s good and one that’s great.
+The effect you get from adjusting the tracking is subtle, and can be the difference between a cover that’s good and one that’s great.
 I suggest you play with it and see for yourself.